Frequently Asked Questions

 3. How do I get the keys?

-We will be there to welcome you and handover the keys.
-If that is not possible, we will provide directions in advance on how to access the keys.
+We will either be there to welcome you and handover the keys or we will provide directions in advance on how to access the keys.
 Please ensure we have your mobile number as well as your email address and that you have ours already in your phone, in case you do get lost, or we need to coordinate for any reason.

 4. What happens If I arrive and no one is there?